dotnet/designs/accepted/2022/enable-512-vectors.md

 4. Introduce fallback JIT compiler pass that will allow `KMask<T>` to degenerate into `Vector<T>` and less efficient operations but still allow for the `KMask<T>` API to be used on all architectures.

 5. Extend the `xarch` emitter to use `EVEX` encoding for opmask registers when using the for the conditional `Vector` API.

+6. Implement `KExpr` DSL interpretation (lift provided C# expression into internals used for the rest of the `KMask` operations).

 ## Q & A